BHoM/Dynamo_UI/README.md

 ## License ##

-Dynamo is licensed under the Apache License.
-Dynamo also uses a number of third party libraries, some with different licenses.
+Basilisk is licensed under the Apache License.
+Basilisk also uses a number of third party libraries, some with different licenses.